 Do: Pack a day backpack

-You’ll need something to carry your goodies and why not invest in a small backpack with cushioned straps.
-It’s important that your backpack is comfortable enough to carry so that you can take it on hikes to picnic spots etc. It doesn't need to be big, but during morning drives in the middle of winter, as the day warms up you will want enough space to pack away all those warm layers you'll be wrapped up in against the early morning chill.
+You'll need something to carry your goodies in so why not invest in a small, handy backpack?
+It's important that your backpack is comfortable enough to carry so that you can take it on short hikes or bush walks.
+It doesn't need to be big, but during morning drives in the middle of winter, as the day warms up you will want enough space to pack away all those warm layers you'll be wrapped up in against the early morning chill.

-*Pro tip: If you’re quite the seasoned traveller – invest in a waterproof backpack.
+*Pro-tip: If you're quite the seasoned traveller and travelling in the rainy season – invest in a waterproof backpack.

 Guest Post: Written by Ashlee Wilson, photojournalist and copywriter at large.